sameha/Kaggle---MNIST-Digit-Recognizer/readme.md

 ## Results:

-In the Kaggle competition, CNN got the following results:
-* 10 training loops got 99.286% for a 148 poistion
+The tutorial accuracy results are:

+- 40 training loops with an accuracy of 99.429% for a 113th position in the Kaggle competition
-* 20 training loops got 99.414% for a 114 poistion
+- 20 training loops with an accuracy of 99.414% for a 114 position in the Kaggle competition
+- 10 training loops with an accuracy of 99.286% for a 148 position in the Kaggle competition
-* Random Forests using R got 95.84%
+- Random Forests using R got 95.84%

 ## Competition Data: